 The Importance of Teaching Geography

 "Arizona gets snow?
-Isn't it all desert and cactus?"
+Isn't it all desert and cactus?""California has earthquakes?"

 "Doesn't everyone in California surf- or have a beach nearby?"